tikithepug/zenasmodui-a9/README.md

-# zs660kl-magisk
+# ZenasModUI for Asus ROG Phone II 2 - Android 9
-Magisk modules for the Asus ROG Phone II 2
+See this thread for details: